miker83z/mirkozichichi/_posts/2022-10-01-DecentDIS.md

 ### Solving one threat at a time: de-centralize personal data management

-> Blockchains can provide individuals with impossible functionalities in traditional cloud services.
-In particular, they favor the creation of decentralized Personal Information Management Systems (PIMS), guaranteeing, by design, data sovereignty and enabling users to control what personal data they want to share.
+> Blockchains can provide individuals with functionalities that are impossible in traditional cloud services.
+In particular, they favor the creation of **decentralized Personal Information Management Systems (PIMS)**, guaranteeing, by design, data sovereignty and enabling users to control what personal data they want to share.

 Permissioned decentralized systems, including blockchains, can be pivotal in placing individuals at the center of personal data management and in relieving the absence of technical instruments and standards that make the exercise of one’s rights simple and not excessively burdensome (as envisioned in the European strategy for data [10]).
 Decentralized PIMS can be considered consent management tools or trusts built on distributed software architectures that act as new neutral intermediaries in the personal data economy.
 These empower individuals with tools and means to decide at a granular level what is done with their data to provide, among many benefits, greater oversight and transparency over the data.